We've answered frequently asked questions below.

 Are endangered or threatened

 Are indigenous and local communities involved?

 Yes.
 Indigenous peoples in Australia and around the world have been caring for rainforests since the beginning.
 We recognise their custodianship and leadership in the care and restoration of rainforests today.
 In our projects, we work with, support, and learn from Indigenous peoples and form meaningful partnerships through which we achieve our outcomes.

 In each location we work are local communities and Indigenous people.
 By opening up communication, understanding local community and Indigenous needs, and working together we can achieve the best possible outcome for rainforests and for people.
 Building and maintaining relationships with local and Indigenous communities are at the centre of our conservation programs and practices.
 We cannot have conservation without people, and we cannot have people without rainforests.

 Working with local communities and Indigenous people looks different in each location.
-There is no single approach that can span the world - instead, we listen, learn and adapt to new locations and the needs of those that are at the heart of our work.
+There is no single approach - instead, we listen, learn and adapt to new locations and the needs of those that are at the heart of our work.